 Buying a Vintage Speedmaster is a challenging task because of the myriad of changes that took place throughout the production, from the initial Speedmaster 2915 produced in 1957, all the way through until today.

 This site is all about the assessment and valuation.
-We need to know if the watch is original, or what is incorrect, in order to find a value.
+We need to know if the watch is original, or at least know what is incorrect, in order to find a value.
 This site will help you to identify the right watch, for the right price, in the right condition.

 The site is divided as follows: